Cyclades Islands Yacht Charter Guide | Greece

 The Cyclades Islands enjoy unique microclimatic and geological conditions: fresh, local vegetables, fish and crustaceans from the surrounding seas, local meats and a unique cheese tradition combine with some of the most renown Greek wines (mainly of the Assyrtiko and Malvasia grapes).

 The very proximity of these islands, the interesting sailing conditions, and the unbelievable beauty on offer makes this region one of the most desirable chartering destinations in the world.
-Boatbookings offers years of experience sailing in these islands and personal knowledge of the yachts we offer.
-We can find you the ideal charter yacht, be it bareboat, crewed, sail, motor or catamaran.
+Boatbookings offers years of experience sailing in Cycladic islands and personal knowledge of the yachts we offer.
+We can find you the ideal charter yacht; be it a crewed motor, catamaran, sail or bareboat.